VirtualBox host-only network - ssh to remote machine

 This installs and starts the server.

 You can try the ssh server locally by trying to connect from your virtual Linux box back to the same virtual Linux box.
 Every linux machine has the IP address 127.0.0.1 to refer to itself, and by default every Linux machine maps the name localhost to this IP address.
-So if we ssh to localhost we effectively talking to ourselves.
+So if we ssh to localhost we are effectively talking to ourselves.

 $ ssh localhost